NeuroTechX/moabb/docs/source/dataset_summary.rst

 in the Imagery table above since they share the ``paradigm="imagery"`` tag.

-Loading is identical to motor imagery:
+Loading mirrors motor imagery — use :class:`~moabb.paradigms.SpeechImagery` for the broadband 1-100 Hz defaults tuned for imagined speech, or :class:`~moabb.paradigms.MotorImagery` if you want the classic 8-32 Hz motor band:

 .. code-block:: python

     from moabb.datasets import BCIComp2020IS
-    from moabb.paradigms import MotorImagery
+    from moabb.paradigms import SpeechImagery

     dataset = BCIComp2020IS()
-    paradigm = MotorImagery(n_classes=5)
+    paradigm = SpeechImagery(n_classes=5)
     X, y, metadata = paradigm.get_data(dataset=dataset, subjects=[1])

 .. csv-table::